{content}

 • However, they are all different – offering different routines, activities, quality, atmosphere, vision and so on.

 When looking for childcare, give yourself plenty of time to find a suitable childcare provider.
 Consider what you require from a childcare provider.
 Do you want full-time or part-time care?
 A group setting?
 A homely environment?
 Talk to other parents.
-Personal recommendations are helpful, but always take up references.
+Personal recommendations are helpful, but always read their Ofsted report for an impartial view of the setting – visit Find an Ofsted inspection report.

 Make appointments to visit two or three providers to compare what they can offer you and your child.
 Take your child with you so you can see how the staff or childminder interacts with them.
 Think about your child’s personality and interests and which setting will best meet their needs.